Spring is in the air at Eagle Brae

 While springtime might mean the temperature is getting warmer, as always be prepared for changeable weather and bring waterproof clothing.
 So, pack your camera and explore our beautiful area on foot.
 Here are some of our favourite walks in and around Eagle Brae.

 Spring brings longer, warmer, sunnier days, and with that, the local wildlife comes alive after the cold winter.
 At Eagle Brae, you won’t have to go far to catch sightings of animals and birds.
 From the balcony of your cosy cabin, you might spot a group of red deer passing through.
-Or, you can venture off on a hike and climb hills that are carpeted in fresh blooms of wild flowers.
-From here, you’ll have a chance of seeing circling golden eagles and a spectacular glowing sunset.
+Or, you can venture off on a hike and climb hills that are carpeted in fresh blooms of wildflowers.
+From here, you’ll have a chance of seeing circling golden eagles overhead.

 Spring outdoor activities

 With the spring weather, comes a new programme of outdoor adventures at Eagle Brae.
-In spring we offer activities such as camera stalking, canoeing and kayaking, pony trekking, trout fishing, black grouse safaris, clay pigeon shooting and target shooting.
+In spring we offer activities such as canoeing and kayaking, pony trekking, black grouse safaris, clay pigeon shooting and target shooting.

 If this has put your love of the outdoors into high gear then it’s time to explore some of the local attractions.
 Here are a few of our favourites, all no more than 30-minutes drive from Eagle Brae.

 See the amazing Plodda Falls, a huge waterfall near the village of Tomich.
 You can stand on the viewing platform at the top and peer down over the cascading falls.
 Then, venture to the bottom, where you can feel the refreshing waters on your face.
 There is a great walking trail here.
 Plus, you are not far from Glen Affric and many more spectacular walks.